 During this time, my mother was determined to help figure out what was wrong with me.
 I was just a stubborn kid who didn’t have a care in the world.
 “I’ll be fine,” I always told her.
 She insisted on seeing a number of doctors, both general as well as specialists.
 I soon had an appointment with Dr. Steven Goodman, of Arthritis Associates of South Florida, in Delray Beach, FL.
-Dr. Goodman was familiar with the disease and all other aspects of Rheumatoid Arthritis.
+Dr. Goodman was familiar with the disease and all other aspects of Rhuematoid arthritis.

 After many X-Rays from different angles of my spine and especially my hips, he immediately suspected Ankylosing Spondylitis to be the culprit.
 His first step was to check for the HLA-B27 gene and, sure enough, I came up positive.
 Then it was on to the MRIs to confirm the diagnosis.
 The costs were outrageous.

 The next step was to get the medication.
 Dr. Goodman had a few samples of a new drug called Humira.
 They were subcutaneous injections, but they really hurt and didn’t take away the hurt.
 I was then prescribed with ENBREL Etanercept subcutaneous injections.
 While waiting to be approved by the Encourage Foundation to receive my meds for free due to my financial income, we had to purchase four shots, which was a one month supply, for almost two thousand dollars.
 Luckily, this only happened once and I was approved to get the medication completely free and delivered to my door for the next year.